bruce-c-liu/Grow/README.md

   - Greatly speeds up deletion operation.
 O(n) -> O(1)
 - Terrains are now deallocated when offscreen.
   - Significant reduction in memory usage.
+- Terrains are now created only when required!
+(Before, they were all created during initialization.)
+  - Should speed up game initialization.
+  - Huge decrease in memory/processing during gameplay.

 ---